Unless you desire tresses that fall to your waist, you’ll eventually need a haircut.

 You can save 50 percent or more on the cost of a haircut at a local cosmetology or barber school.

 Horrified by the thought of a student experimenting with your hair?
 Don’t be.
-They are well-supervised.
+The students are well-supervised.

 Cosmetology students must follow a rigorous curriculum in preparation to be licensed in their state.
 For instance, Illinois requires 1,500 hours of training at a licensed school before students can take the state licensing examination.